eimink/layerino/README.md

 Tournament layout system for use with OBS
 Built for using with The Kaupunkisota Overwatch tournament

-layerino consists of a html page and a control application for Windows
+layerino consists of html pages and a control application for Windows

 ![layerino](https://cdn.pbrd.co/images/GImSg9g.png)